 I love Mayim and would love an autographed photo!

 Mayim appreciates the love and support of all her fans!
 But here at GN Headquarters, we don’t give away photos.
-However, we do have “I’m With Mayim” tee shirts (and new Grok-brain logo notebooks!) available and run special promotions all the time – occasionally, with an autographed photo as a bonus gift with purchase.
-(Plus, your purchases help us fund the site.)
+However, when we have merch available, we do run special promotions – sometimes with an autographed photo as a bonus gift with purchase.
 So stay tuned to our GrokNation social media accounts and make sure you’re signed up for our occasional newsletters and post updates, so you’ll know when special promotions begin!

 You mentioned newsletters and post updates?
 How do I sign up?

-Newsletter signup is at the very top right and at the very bottom right of our GrokNation.com pages – we send newsletters every once in a while, to update you on important news or special sales promos.
+Newsletter signup is at the very top right and at the very bottom right of our GrokNation.com pages – we send newsletters every once in a while, mostly to update you on special sales promos for GrokNation merchandise.
 To be updated every time we publish a new post on GrokNation.com, go to the right-hand column on the site, scroll toward the bottom for “Notifications” and sign up there!
 In both cases, you’ll have to verify your signup.

 I love The Big Bang Theory!
 Can you get me tickets to the show, or send a message to another cast member for me?

 While we’re thrilled you love TBBT, GrokNation is not a TBBT fan site.
 We do not arrange for tickets to tapings and cannot send messages to the cast (even Mayim!) and crew on your behalf.
-We suggest you try Audiences Unlimited for tickets for next season, which will likely begin production in August 2016.
+We know that tickets are hard to get, but we suggest you try Audiences Unlimited for tickets.

 I have more questions you didn’t answer!
 Where can I send my questions?

-You can always send questions and feedback to the editorial team at firstname.lastname@example.org.
+You can always send questions and feedback to the editorial team via our contact form.
 Because of high volume, we will not be able to respond to most emails, but we thank you so much for being a part of this community and look forward to grokking with you!
 (Please note: Mayim does not read emails sent to this email address – this account is monitored only by editorial staff, and we cannot forward your messages to her.)